Philippines deports US Marine in transgender killing

 Duterte’s pardon was condemned by left-wing and LGBTQ groups.

-Debate has brewed whether the Marine, whose detention was arranged under the treaty allies’ Visiting Forces Agreement, can be covered by a Philippine law that grants shorter jail terms to ordinary prisoners for good conduct.
+Debate has brewed over whether the Marine, whose detention was arranged under the treaty allies’ Visiting Forces Agreement, or VFA, can be covered by a Philippine law that grants shorter jail terms to ordinary prisoners for good conduct.

 The Regional Trial Court in Olongapo city, which handled Pemberton’s case, ruled that the law covers Pemberton and ordered authorities on Sept.
 1 to release him early for good conduct.
 But Laude’s family and the Department of Justice separately appealed, blocking his early release from a maximum prison term of up to 10 years.